UPPMAX/R-python-julia-matlab-HPC/docs/matlab/slurmMatlab.rst

    Editing parameters of Scheduler Plugin in Cluster Profile Manager.

-In other words, anything you might otherwise set by calling ``c.AdditionalProperties.<insert_property>=...`` can be set in the GUI in this scheduler plugin.
+In other words, almost anything you might otherwise set by calling ``c.AdditionalProperties.<insert_property>=...`` can be set in the GUI in this scheduler plugin.
 Just keep in mind that these settings are saved between sessions.

 If you are on Desktop On Demand on LUNARC, these settings do not override the parameters set in the GfxLauncher for the MATLAB GUI session itself, but rather to any batch jobs you submit from *within* the GUI.